prashant887/scala-language-fundamentals/README.md

 Scala Functions are mondas

-Companion Object is a Object with same name as class , it acts as static methods
+Companion Object is a Object with same name as class , it acts as static methods If a Object and Class has same name in same source file

 Trait: Interface